zerodevapp/zerodev-docs/docs/introduction/why-account-abstraction.md

 What if you didn't have to choose between good UX and decentralization?
 What if there was a third way?

-ZeroDev is the ultimate wallet solution, thanks to account abstraction.
-With ZeroDev, you can create non-custodial wallets for users that are as easy to use as custodial wallets, achieving the best of both worlds.
+Account abstraction is the ultimate wallet solution.
+With AA, you can create non-custodial wallets for users that are as easy to use as custodial wallets, achieving the best of both worlds.

+At its core, AA enables your users to use *smart contract wallets*.
+While smart contract wallets have been around for a while, the breakthrough of AA is that it made smart contract wallets accessible to the average user, by allowing transactions to be sent directly from the smart contract wallet (whereas before transactions would have to be relayed).

+Since smart contract wallets are programmable, it can deal with gas and transactions in highly flexible ways, which is ultimately why you can build amazing UX with account abstraction.

 Here's a breakdown of how the wallet solutions compare: